 The tournament happens on Saturday, August 17 at the Riverside Church in New York City.
+Official events run 10am-4pm with a bit of pre-show and post-show extras.
 There are only 375 seats available, so don't put this off to the last minute!

 Tickets are available for solo competitors ($50), Pairs Division competitors ($100 for the pair), with an optional addon of $8 for our Annual Pizza Social, which follows the tournament.